Kade-github/Osu-Ainu-Cheat-Decompiled/README.md

 Maybe.
 I have a few ideas on how.
 ## How'd ya do it?
 They used confuser and everyone knows how to get past confuser :eyes:

+Be it, a custom confuser.
+But still easily decompiled.